marionettejs/backbone.marionette/docs/marionette.abstractview.md

 if the handlers on the view do not exist.

-The `modelEvents` and `collectionEvents` will be bound and unbound with the Backbone.View `delegateEvents` and `undelegateEvents` method calls.
-This allows the view to be re-used and have the model and collection events re-bound.
+The `modelEvents` and `collectionEvents` will be bound and unbound with the Backbone.View `delegateEntityEvents` and `undelegateEntityEvents` method calls. `delegateEntityEvents` is called in the View's `constructor` and entity events are unbound during the View's `destroy`.

 ### Multiple Callbacks